-All receipts for expenditures should be submitted to the Library's Bookkeeper within 14 days of staff member's return to work.
-Receipts that are not submitted in a timely manner within the 14 day time limit may lose their eligibility for reimbursement.
+A completed Conference Expense Claim Form with all receipts for expenditures should be submitted to the Library Director for review within 14 days of a staff member's return to work.
+Receipts that are not submitted in a timely manner within the 14-day time limit may lose their eligibility for reimbursement.
 Expenses incurred without a receipt will not be reimbursed.
+All expenditure reimbursements are paid by direct deposit through the employee's paycheck.